UPPMAX/UPPMAX-documentation/docs/software/whisper.md

     Whisper also tries to give separate sentences for different speakers.
 But it is not guaranteed.

+    !!! warning "Recordings from Dictaphone "

+        If you record using dictaphone such as Olympus DS-9000, it would by default record in `.DS` or `.DS2` file formats which are NOT supported by Whisper.
+        Make sure to change the settings on the dictaphone to `.mp3` format before you start recording.
+        Follow this [guide](https://audiosupport.omsystem.com/wp-content/uploads/2021/11/DictationModule.pdf) to convert your `DS` or `.DS2` recording to `.mp3` using the software that comes with your dictaphone.
+Else, you can also download the sofware from [here](https://audiosupport.omsystem.com/en/product/odms-r8/) and then follow the same guide.

 ## Glossary

 **SUPR account** : Gives access to project management account for submitting project proposals on SUPR.